The highs and lows of Pierre-Emerick Aubameyang’s time at Arsenal

 Aubameyang was stripped of the captaincy and made to train with the youth teams, missing five games before leaving for the Africa Cup of Nations.

-He would return early due to health issues but there was still no way back into Arteta’s thinking and he was allowed to depart on February 1 having not featured since December 6.
+He would return early due to health issues but there was still no way back into Arteta’s thinking and he was allowed to depart by mutual consent to complete a free transfer to Barcelona.

 The best videos delivered daily